PLEASE READ YOUR PARENT AND STUDENT HANDBOOK

 At the elementary level, the age and developmental level of the child may be considered in interpreting the severity of the discipline imposed.
 Waivers may not be sought when the prescribed disciplinary action involves the possession of a firearm or destructive device.
 By state law in such a case, only the Governing Board may decide, on a case by case basis, whether to impose less than the mandatory penalty.

-Please view and download both Part 1 and Part 2, as they are both part of the same document.
+Please view and download both Parent-Student Handbook and pullout, as they are both part of the same document.